DidItWork/rtk-challenge/README.md

 ## Part B

-In one terminal, run
+In one terminal, run the following for object detection
 ```
 ros2 launch zed_wrapper zed_camera.launch.py camera_model:=zed2
 ```

-In a separate terminal, run
+In a separate terminal, run the following which collects the coordinates of the objects detected and map them to the odom/map frames.
 ```
 ros2 run rtk_challenge object_mapping
 ```